Please note that Tapas no longer supports Internet Explorer.

 A smirk ghosted over the man’s lips.
 “I see.
 And what do you make of me, then?”

-Cain’s eyes traced the sharp lines of his face, the subtle confidence in his stillness.
+Cain’s eyes traced his for a moment.
 “I’m intrigued,” he said finally.
-“Most of the men who come here wear their wealth like armour, draped in jewels and gold thread, desperate to prove they belong.
-Yet here you are.
-Alone.
-Understated.
+“Most of the men who come here are dressed in jewels and gold thread, desperate to prove they belong.
+Yet here you are—alone, and understated.
 You look like you’d rather be anywhere else.”

 “Appearances,” the man murmured, “can be deceptive.
 You shouldn’t judge a person by what’s on the surface.”

-“No, not at all,” Cain murmured.
-“I read people by their eyes.
-You can always see intent there.
-Mouths are deceitful things, but eyes... eyes tell the truth.”
+“No, not at all,” Cain responded.
+“I judge people through their eyes.
+You see, it’s easier to find their intent that way.
+Mouths are often deceitful, but eyes… they always tell the truth.”

 “Perceptive,” the man said, leaning back.
 “I suppose you have to be.”

-Cain smiled, the kind that could cut glass.
+Cain smiled.
 “I’ve had practice.
 Though I can usually tell what someone wants before they even look at me.”

 The man’s gaze lingered.
 “Then I suppose I’ve been unintentional with you this evening,” he said.
 “Your turn, little lamb.”

-“I’ve heard whispers,” the man continued, voice steady, eyes fixed on him.
-“Of a courtesan with eyes like emerald glass and skin like carved jade.
+“I’ve heard rumours,” the man continued, eyes fixed on him.
+“Of a courtesan with skin like carved jade.
 They say one night with him could bankrupt a man, and he’d still call it a blessing.
-But after a brief conversation…” His smile deepened.
+But after a brief conversation…” He smiled.
 “I can’t help but think this lamb bites.”

-The man took a final drag from his cigarette, exhaled, and met Cain’s gaze with unnerving calm.
+The man took a final drag from his cigarette, exhaled, and met Cain’s gaze.

 “You told me yourself,” he said, “without meaning to.”

-Cain’s pulse stuttered, though his expression stayed composed.
+Cain’s pulse stuttered, though he managed to remain composed.
 “And tonight?”

 And then he was gone.

-Sanding, flicking the last curl of smoke from his cigarette before crushing it beneath his boot.
-His exit was unhurried, deliberate, as though he’d already written this moment into memory.
+Standing, he flicked the last curl of smoke from his cigarette before crushing it beneath his boot.

 For a moment longer, Cain didn’t move.
-His gaze lingered on the space where the man had stood, as though the air itself still hummed with his presence.
-Something about him, that quiet, deliberate confidence, clawed under Cain’s skin.
-It wasn’t arrogance that screamed; it was the kind that didn’t have to.
-The kind that made others shrink without a word.
+His gaze just lingered on the space where the man had sat.
+There was something about him, about his quiet confidence that clawed under Cain’s skin.

-Cain’s jaw tightened as he poured himself a drink.
-He’d practically handed himself to the man, like a gift wrapped in silk and perfume, and still, Gabriel dared to flirt, speak in riddles, and then walk away.
-He could’ve paid, taken what he wanted, and left satisfied like everyone else did.
+He’d practically handed himself to the man, and still, he dared to flirt, speak in riddles, and walk away.
+He could’ve paid, taken what he wanted, and left satisfied, like everyone else.
 But no. He had to linger.
 Had to look at Cain as though he were a question worth solving.

-The memory of Gabriel’s touch refused to leave him, the brush of fingers behind his ear.
-It had been the gentlest gesture he’d known in months, and yet it carried a quiet promise of ruin.
-As though, if Gabriel wanted to, he could devour him whole.
+The memory of his touch refused to leave him.
+It had been the gentlest gesture he’d known in months, and yet it carried something else beneath it—as though, if he wanted to, he could devour him whole.

 Usually, the ones who played coy were easy enough.
-A few glasses of wine, a clever word or two, and they’d yield.
-That’s why they came here, after all.
+A few glasses of wine, a clever word or two, and they'd yield.
+That's why they came here, after all.
 But him?
-No. Gabriel didn’t want to be won.
-Cain wasn't even sure what he wanted.
+No. This man didn't want to be won.
+Cain honestly wasn't even sure what he wanted.

-Claudia and Esther had long since vanished, likely upstairs, earning their keep.
-Eve and Candace, meanwhile, had claimed a booth near the far wall, entertaining a cluster of merchants still giddy from whatever lucrative deal they’d struck that afternoon.
+Claudia and Esther had disappeared a while ago and were likely upstairs, earning their keep.
+Eve and Candace, meanwhile, had claimed a booth near the far wall, entertaining a cluster of merchants still beaming from whatever lucrative deal they'd struck that afternoon.

 There were five of them.
 Broad men with broad laughter, the kind who thought coin could sanctify sin.
 They toasted to profit, to conquest, to themselves, glasses clinking as the girls played their roles to perfection.

-Eve perched on one man’s knee, her laughter spilling like champagne.
-Candace traced idle patterns on another’s wrist, feigning fascination as he boasted about trade routes and tariffs neither of them would ever understand.
+Eve perched on one man's knee, while Candace traced idle patterns on another's wrist, feigning fascination as he boasted about trade routes and tariffs neither of them would ever understand.

 The men likely didn't even hear themselves.
 They prattled on about their ventures, their "victories," as they called them, while the girls nodded in practised awe, none the wiser to the lives likely ruined beneath those boasts.